gearglow/ReptiliaWithATwist/The List.md

 "I should probably act like as little has changed as possible, then," Elysia mused.
 "Show too much independence and it sounds like he'll start getting heavy-handed."

 "Most likely," Janet confirmed.
 "He *is* the one who went against your parents' wills and had you placed with the Dursleys.
-Left you on the doorstep in a basket, in *November,* no less.
+Left you, a toddler who could already climb, on the doorstep in a basket, in *November,* no less.
+You could have frozen, or wandered into traffic.
 And he sealed the wills so nobody would find out.
 Also, he's the one who cast the *Fidelius* charm to hide your parents.
 He *knew* Sirius was innocent."

 "What!?"
 Elysia shrieked.